MrHedmad/kerblam-paper/src/main.typ

 #pagebreak(weak: true)

 = Results
-== The landscape of data analysis project templates

-// I don't know if it is accepted in typography the practice of inserting a single subsection... sounds weird to me.

 The choice of how to structure projects is an issue universally shared by anyone who performs data analysis.
 This results in a plethora of different tools, folder hierarchies, accepted practices, and customs.
 To explore the most common project-structuring practices, we inspected $87$ different project templates available on GitHub and produced a frequency graph of shared files and folders visible in @fig:frequency_graph.

 #figure(
   image("resources/images/plot.png"),
   caption: [Frequency graph of the structure of the 87 most starred data analysis project templates, as retrieved from GitHub.
-Files present in less than three templates were ignored.
+Only files present in at least three or more templates are shown.
 The size and color intensity of the circle at the tip of each link is proportional to the frequency with which this file or folder is found in different project templates.
 Red text represents files, while blue text represents folders.
 The central dot of the root node was assigned an arbitrary size.],
   placement: top
 ) <fig:frequency_graph>

-// 'less than two' or 'less than three' ??

 By looking at this figure, we can point out common patterns in project structure.
 It must be highlighted, however, that templates influence each other.